‘Feasals’ and ‘liberals’ are trying to change Kashmir narrative by drumming up international support

 Civil servant turned politician Shah Faesal under house arrest

-Sources say that the move to prevent him from flying out the country was absolutely necessary.
+Sources say that the move to prevent him from flying out of the country was absolutely necessary.
 We have concrete reports that several politicians from the Valley may go abroad in a bid to try and foment trouble in the Valley.

 As a precautionary measure, the administration had also placed under house arrest, former chief ministers of Jammu and Kashmir, Mehbooba Mufti and Omar Abdullah.